thejadmaster/switch-illustration/README.md

 # Switch Illustration

 An Illustration of a Switch Console built in HTML and CSS, rendered using Vue.JS.
+This is a personal project for my portfolio.

 ## Goals for this project